 There needs to be a change, a more positive way for us to grow our businesses and the future of our industry.
 If you’re a salon owner like myself, you will know how hard it is to find senior stylists that fit your team and how its even harder to find a great new 1st year apprentice.
-I can also say that during the interview process MOST applicants wanted to leave their current salon due to boredom, not learning anything new.
+I can also say that during the interview process MOST applicants want to leave their current salon due to boredom, not learning anything new or feeling like their salon is falling behind the times.
 Some that are on the verge of giving up the trade all together because motivation and enthusiasm was a thing of the past.

-So should I really be afraid of having other salons be able to do the same beautiful hair and helping other salons contribute to a change in our industry?
-Or should I be more afraid of what the future will hold if we don’t inspire each-other?
+So should we really be afraid of having other salons be able to do the same beautiful hair and helping other salons contribute to a change in our industry?
+Or should we be more afraid of what the future will hold if we don’t inspire each-other?

 There is approx. 6000 people in Attadale (our salon suburb)